Psy-Fer/bedpull/docs/src/bam-mode.md

     --partial
 ```

 Partial reads are clipped to whatever portion of the region they cover.
 Reads that start after `region_start` are extracted from read position 0; reads that end before `region_end` are extracted to the end of the read.
-When a read doesn't fully cover the requested (region ± `--flanks`) window, its header gets a `|missing_left=Nbp` and/or `|missing_right=Nbp` suffix recording how many bases were missed on each side — see [Output header format](#output-header-format).
+When a read doesn't fully cover the requested (region ± `--flanks`) window, its header gets a `|missing_left=Nbp` and/or `|missing_right=Nbp` suffix recording how many bases were missed on each side; see [Output header format](#output-header-format).

 ### Minimum partial coverage

 By default `--partial` accepts a read that overlaps the requested window by even a single base.
-To require a minimum fraction of coverage instead — similar to liftOver's `-minMatch` — add
+To require a minimum fraction of coverage instead, similar to liftOver's `-minMatch`, add
 `--min_partial_coverage`:

 ```bash